EMISSION-FREE INTO THE FUTURE.

 Reinventing mobility with sustainability in mind takes more than just a vision.
 You need answers to a plethora of emerging questions, the first of which is: Where does sustainability begin?
-The answer: in the same place it ends.
+The answer: in exactly the same place in which it ends.

 Sustainability characterises the thoughts and actions of the BMW Group.
 Which is why the BMW Group is the Dow Jones Sustainability Index leader for the eighth year in succession, making it the most sustainable company in the automotive industry yet again.
 With EfficientDynamics, BMW has set itself the goal of continually reducing emissions while increasing driving pleasure.
 BMW i uses a wealth of innovative BMW EfficientDynamics technologies and goes even further: From design to production, from the useful life of the vehicle to its disposal, every detail is based on sustainability.
 Because sustainability is an attitude that doesn't have a beginning or an end.